 Boho combines organic, detailed, nature-inspired with simple, modern pieces.
 It is rebellious in an artful, natural and elegant way.

 Boho-luxe is perfect if you want to embrace the laid-back, free spirited and informal wedding elements from the traditional bohemian style, but still want to enjoy luxurious cocktails, dreamy table settings reminiscent of “A Midsummers night dream”and a sophisticated dress code.
-One part wild, one part high-end, the boho-luxe wedding vibes will suit you if you want a vintage-style but modern wedding, a romantic bohemian-style dress (but still from an upmarket designer), metallic accents on your luxury table ware and high-end artisan wedding invites.
+One part wild, one part high-end, the boho-luxe wedding vibes will suit you if you want a vintage-style but modern wedding, a romantic bohemian-style dress, metallic accents on your luxury table ware and high-end artisan wedding invites.

 Let your boho-luxe inspired invites feature foil imprints on high quality paper, letterpress, delicate wax seals and an overall vintage-luxurious understated design.